 - TOFU or Top of the Funnel.
 In this initial phase, we apply techniques aimed at attracting and capturing prospects.
 The main goal here is to convert anonymous visitors into leads who have given some data that will allow us to contact them.
 A common strategy to achieve this is through lead magnets: valuable content in the form of eBooks, templates, studies, etc., which the user can download just by leaving their contact details.

 - MOFU or Middle of the Funnel.
-In this intermediate phase, the main objective is the leads qualification: pushing them to advance through the conversion funnel to become first Marketing Leads (MQL, when they show interest in your product or service) and then Sales Leads (SQL, when are close to the time of purchase decision).
+In this intermediate phase, the main objective is the leads qualification: pushing them to advance through the conversion funnel to become first Marketing Leads (MQL, when they show interest in your product or service) and then Sales Leads (SQL, when they are close to making the purchase decision).

 - BOFU or Bottom of the Funnel.
 This is the final phase of the funnel.
 The goal at this stage is to convert them into business opportunities (Deals) and finally into Customers.

 Today, every industrial company must have a digital inbound marketing strategy that makes the prospects advance throughout the funnel until they finally become customers.

 Carrying out all the necessary actions to activate a B2B conversion funnel is a complicated and time-consuming task.
 Even with a small database of just 100 contacts, it is very difficult to activate every single necessary action.

 For this reason we always recommend using an automation tool such as Salesforce and its Pardot solution, which allows you to control the actions and movements of leads and, using its lead scoring system, identify those that are most likely to convert.